 1. Condition Check

-I know, you HAVE to keep that band t-shirt from your first concert ever, even though it has so many holes on it, its pretty much see-through.
-I know, I have been there.
+I know, you HAVE to keep that band T-shirt from your first concert ever, even though it has so many holes in it it's pretty much see-through.
+I know, I've been there.
 But apart from these few exceptions, all other garments should be intact.
 So if you can fix them, do so, if the damage is irreparable, wish those garments well.

-Tip: Be sure to store your clothes right, so that they remain intact.
+* Tip: Be sure to store your clothes right to remain intact.
 When hanging your knit dress for example, use a thick hanger that keeps it in shape and doesn’t pull threads, like our Rope Hangers - they have proved to be ideal!

 2. Fit Check

 Some clothes seem like a great idea when we see them perfectly styled in a beautiful boutique.
 Then we bring them home and can’t combine them with anything we own.
-Also, all of us have clothes in our closet that we forgot they even existed.
-There is one simple rule of thump: if you didn’t wear it for a year now, it’s time to let go.
-Chances are, you won’t be wearing it at all anymore and you might even feel guilty about it.
-(This of course doesn’t apply to clothes for special occasions.)
+Also, we all have clothes in our closets that we forget even existed.
+There is one simple rule of thumb: if you didn’t wear it for a year now, it’s time to let go.
+Chances are, you won’t be wearing it anymore and might even feel guilty about it (this of course doesn’t apply to clothes for special occasions).

 5. Buy consciously